versionone/VersionOne.SDK.Java.APIClient/README.md

 ### How to filter a query with multiple attributes

-To filter on multiple attributes, use the GroupFilterTerm to concatenate filters.
+To filter on multiple attributes, use the GroupFilterTerm to combine filter terms.
 This example shows how to retreive a set of Defects that are in a specific project and have a ToDo value of zero:

 ```java
 public Asset[] FilterListOfAssetsWithMultipleAttributes(String projectOid) throws Exception {